pintomatthew15/CounterHackNotes/Counter_Hack_Reloaded_Notes/Chapter 7. Phase 3_ Gaining Access Using Applicati.md

 SELECT * FROM user_data WHERE userid = 101 or 'TRUE'
 ```

-Because we use a logical OR combined with the qualifer of ``` TRUE ``` anything we append to OR will equate to a True statement.
+Because we use a logical OR combined with the qualifier of ``` TRUE ``` anything we append to OR will equate to a True statement.

 Our example from WebGoat showed injection techniques for SQL query statements (a SELECT command in particular).
 Injected ```UPDATED``` commands can allow an attacker to modify data in the database.
 Ultimately, if attackers carefully construct commands within SQL, they can get raw access to the back-end database.

 ## Defenses Against SQL Injection
-To defend against SQL injectoin and related attacks through user input, your Web application must be developed to filter user-supplied data carefully.
+To defend against SQL injection and related attacks through user input, your Web application must be developed to filter user-supplied data carefully.
 Remember, the application should never trust raw user input.
 - It could contain injected commands and all kinds of general nastiness

 In particular, the application should screen out the following list of scary characters: